FAQs

 As a result, the heading (Yaw) drift is inevitable, while roll and pitch angle can be compensated constantly by the gravity, hence smaller error (and also no accumulated error) in roll and pitch.

-Q: For robot vehicle on rough floor, the precise roll and pitch are critical in order to transform the data given by LIDAR and cameras.
-This requires the IMU to act as an time-accurate inclinometer.
+Q: For robot vehicle on rough floor, the precise roll and pitch are critical to transform the data given by LIDAR and cameras.
+This requires the IMU to act as a time-accurate inclinometer.
 Do you support external PC clock sync like NTP ?
-The frame rate from LIDAR and cameras is around 30Hz.

-For an uneven ground, it is important to have accurate real-time roll and pitch reading (or Quaternion), and TransducerM should be among the best in this price range to do the job in terms of it having very good stability in roll and pitch when subjecting to vehicle acceleration and deceleration.
-According to our experience, the resistance for the sensor module to roll and pitch error caused by external acceleration and vibrations plays a more important role in overall error control than having an absolutely correct timing as the former error is systemic and the latter is more like random noise in milli-seconds level.
-You may compare different products for their accurate in roll, pitch and yaw output simply by installing them together in your passenger car and drive around in street or off-road, accelerating and decelerating, if you follow the TransducerM test procedure in User Guide, you may find it outputs much better than the others other products in similar price range and also a few interesting conclusion.
+For an uneven ground, it is important to have accurate real-time roll and pitch reading (or Quaternion), and TransducerM should be among one the best in its price range to do the job in terms of it having very good stability in roll and pitch when subjecting to vehicle acceleration and deceleration.
+According to our experience, the resistance of the TransducerM sensor module to roll and pitch error caused by external acceleration and vibrations plays a more important role in overall error reduction than having an absolutely correct timing.
+The timing error is systemic and can be compensated.
+You may compare different products for their accuracy in roll, pitch and yaw output simply by installing them together in your passenger car and drive around in street or off-road, accelerating and decelerating, if you follow the TransducerM test procedure in the User Guide (refer to User Guide section "Standard Setup and Test Procedure" or similar titles), you may find it outputs well along with other interesting results.

 Q: Enable Checkboxes